Geltendorf station

 Geltendorf station is the largest railway station of the town of Geltendorf and is a railway junction in Upper Bavaria, Germany.
 The railway junction is also a station of the Munich S-Bahn.
 It has five platforms and is classified by Deutsche Bahn as a category 3 station.
-The station is served by about 150 trains daily of Deutsche Bahn, Bayerische Regiobahn (a subsidiary of Veolia Verkehr, BRB) and Regentalbahn, including 50 services of the Munich S-Bahn.
+The station is served by about 150 trains daily of Deutsche Bahn, Bayerische Regiobahn (a subsidiary of Transdev, BRB) and Regentalbahn, including 50 services of the Munich S-Bahn.
 The Munich–Buchloe railway and the Mering–Weilheim railway cross at the station.

 Geltendorf municipality also includes Walleshausen station and the disused stations of Kaltenberg and Wabern, all located on the Ammersee Railway.

 Location

 Geltendorf station lies south of the town centre in the south of the district of Geltendorf Bahnhof (Geltendorf station).
 The station building is located just north of the tracks and has the address of Am Bahnhof 6.
 The station is about a kilometre away from the town centre of Geltendorf.